awslabs/ec2-spot-workshops/content/040_karpenter/multiple_architectures.md

 `kubernetes.io/arch` and the names, all pointing to the architecture selection for that deployment.

 {{% notice note %}}
 In this part off the workshop we will keep using Deployments with the Pause Image.
 Notice as well how both deployments point to the same container image.
-Amazon EZR (Elastic Container Repository) does support multi-architecture container images.
+Amazon ECR (Elastic Container Repository) does support multi-architecture container images.
 You can read more about it **[here](https://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/)**
 {{% /notice %}}